anish2105/Large-Language-Models-LLM-s-/README.md

 # Large-Language-Models-LLM-s-
-This repo will contain various llm models whihc has been tested out and are specific to a given document rather than simple text generation.
+This repo will contain various llm models which has been tested out and are specific to a given document rather than simple text generation.

 Model 1: Dolly-3b-hf
 More about dolly-3b-hf:https://huggingface.co/databricks/dolly-v2-3b